shepherliu/multichain-cloud/README.md

     npm run build

   *6. see our daemon website: https://multichain-cloud.vercel.app*

+  *7  see our daemon video: https://youtu.be/pwT6Fk0ktNA*

-  *7. see daemon video sending nft with unstoppable domains api: https://youtu.be/Wza1ESuXDtQ*
+  *8. see daemon video sending nft with unstoppable domains api: https://youtu.be/Wza1ESuXDtQ*

-  *8. smart contracts*
+  *9. smart contracts*

       rinkeby testnet contracts: